-Tiffany Ma is a senior director at BowerGroupAsia, where she manages BGA’s client relationships and engagements.
+Tiffany manages BGA’s client relationships and engagements.
 She directs analysis and activities designed to advise Fortune 500 companies on public policy issues, regional geopolitics and stakeholder management.

 Tiffany is an expert on Asia-Pacific security issues.
-She regularly writes and speaks on China-Taiwan relations, U.S.-China relations, and Asia-Pacific maritime security.
-Her research and analysis has been incorporated into regular briefings with decision-makers, including at the Department of Defense, Department of State and with staff and members of Congress.
-She has been featured in both U.S. and international media outlets, including Agence France-Presse, Voice of America, Christian Science Monitor, and Liberty Times.
+She regularly writes and speaks on China-Taiwan relations, U.S.-China relations and Asia-Pacific maritime security.
+Her research and analysis has been incorporated into regular briefings with decision-makers, including at the U.S. Department of Defense, the U.S. Department of State and with staff and members of Congress.
+She has been featured in both U.S. and international media outlets, including Agence France-Presse, Voice of America, Christian Science Monitor and Liberty Times.

 Tiffany holds a master’s degree in public policy from the Harvard Kennedy School, where she was also a public service fellow and a Belfer student fellow.
 She holds bachelor’s degrees in international relations and psychology from the University of New South Wales in Sydney, Australia.
 She reads and speaks Mandarin Chinese.